faithcomesbyhearing/render/README.md

 For technical details see [Developer documentation.](doc/DEVELOPMENT_DOC.md)

-Render uses many other software packages, see OtherLicenses for their terms of use.

 The Render application is distributed under the MIT license.
 Refer to the full license text at the following link: [The Render application license.](LICENSE.md)

 The Render application utilizes many third-party packages with their own distribution licenses.
-Refer to the full list of third-party package licenses at the following link: [Packages licenses.](OtherLicenses/.index.md)
+Refer to the full list of third-party package licenses in [OtherLicenses](OtherLicenses/.index.md).